doofin/pre_expectation/README.md

 InfRealTuple : lifting for Number into Number with infinity

-dslAST : eDSL syntax and interpreter for simple sgd program
+syntax/dslAST : eDSL syntax and interpreter for simple sgd program

 # ide
 vscode + metals plugin

+intellij